bowers/bowers.github.io/_posts/2021-08-15-eBPF-Hello-World.md

         break
 ```

-Run the program using sudo.
-(Loading eBPF programs requires superuser permissions.)
+Run the program using sudo:
 ```sudo python3 listen.py```

 ## 5. Generate the activity that will trigger your eBPF program
 In window 2, create a directory:

 ```mkdir frodo```

-Back in windows 1, you should see the process identifier (PID) followed by your "hello" message.
+Back in window 1, you should see the process identifier (PID) followed by your "hello" message.
 If so, you've successfully created and executed an eBPF program!

 ```